Foster Care

 Stipend Rates in the State of Massachusetts

-In Massachusetts, the DCF (Department of Children and Families) provides a daily stipend with the rates as follows, effective July 1, 2023:
+In Massachusetts, effective as of July 1, 2023, the DCF provides a daily stipend with rates as follows:

 Aside from the base stipend, the state will also provide $50 each year to help pay for a birthday gift.
-When the holidays roll around, you will also receive $100 to help pay for any holiday gifting.
+During the holiday season, you will also receive $100 to help pay for any holiday gifting.

 Additional Financial Help for Foster Parents in Massachusetts